Mt. Baker Equipment List

 Medium Hiker Sock

 Light to mid weight socks are recommended.
 We want to let the insulation of the boot do the work for you.
 A lighter weight sock will allow for a more accurate boot fit, and ample room for your feet to swell.
 This is important because we do not want to inhibit blood flow to the feet, the most important factor when trying to keep your feet warm.
+Thinner sock are also less likely to cause blisters and are often better at moisture wicking.
 Adjust your sock system ahead of time to perfect your boot fit.
 Thicker socks can restrict toe movement and blood flow.
-Bring 2 pair, so you can change them out when one pair gets wet.
+For those who are blister prone, trying a two layer sock system with a liner sock and a midweight/lightweight insulation sock is a solution used by some to decrease the chance of blistering.
+Bring 2-3 pair, so you can change them out when one pair gets wet.
 Also if you sleep cold, think about bringing a thicker pair of socks for use at night.

 Examples